ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-ollama/README.md

 ## Description

-Spring AI provides a `ChatModel` abstraction for integrating with LLMs via several providers, including Ollama.
+Spring AI provides a `ChatModel` low-level abstraction for integrating with LLMs via several providers, including Ollama.

 When using the _Spring AI Ollama Spring Boot Starter_, a `ChatModel` object is autoconfigured for you to use Ollama.